openedx/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 .. _All Rights Reserved License:

 ====================================
-All Rights Reserved License
+All Rights Reserved
 ====================================

-The All Rights Reserved license indicates to learners that you own the copyright for course content or videos.
+All Rights Reserved indicates to learners that you own the copyright but reserve all rights for sharing copies of course content or videos.
 Learners cannot reuse or republish course content or videos that have All Rights Reserved licenses.

 .. _Creative Commons License: